prajapat9782/prajapat9782/README.md

-- 👋 Hi, I’m @prajapat9782
+- 👋 Hi, I’m Vishal Prajapat
 - 👀 I’m interested in ...
-Flutter Javascript Dart Java Python
+Flutter dart Javascript Java Python
 - 🌱 I’m currently learning ...Flutter
 - 💞️ I’m looking to collaborate on ...
+Flutter projects
 - 📫 How to reach me ...
+  mail on ----- prajapat9782@gmail.com
+  :calling: ----+91 8302713709

 <!---
 prajapat9782/prajapat9782 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.